ChristinaXu2017/RestfulAPI/note.md

   - Tomcat is configured for you (EmbededWebServerFactoryCustomizerAutoConfiguration).
   - let's see dispatcherServletAutoConfigureation source code, open type (command/Ctrl+shift+T); you can see dispatchservlet is configured, means web application of rest API is enabled.
   -  you can see Error page is auto-confiugured for you: it will pop up "Whitelabel Error page... status=404" when url is not exists.

+- Spirng boot DevTools: Udemy: 64: step 08 - build Faster with spring Boot DevTools ( if have time demo this part)